 A TRADITION OF ELEGANCE AND SERVICE

 The Viennese Ball is inspired by the historic Kaiser Ball housed in Vienna at the Hofburg Congress Center, the former Imperial Palace and seat of the Austrian emperors.
 A multi-roomed New Year’s Eve extravaganza in the style of Emperor Franz Joseph and Empress Elizabeth’s “Ball at Court,” the Kaiser Ball features thousands of flowers, wonderful food, and a wide variety of musical events including Salonmusik, Volkmusik, and, of course, orchestras playing Viennese waltzes.

 Our first Viennese Ball was held in 1974.
 In 1981 the Viennese Ball began to be presented in duplicate on two consecutive evenings.
 In 1988 we received documentation that our Viennese Ball is considered the largest in the world, outside of Vienna itself.
 The creative energy and support of university staff members, students and volunteers from the community makes the Viennese Ball a continuing success.

 An important part of the Viennese Ball has always been the excellent university-community-international relations it promotes.
 In 1986 an exchange program with Austria’s University of Graz was established with scholarship funds generated by the Viennese Ball.
-Approaching its fourth decade, the event continues to provide an opportunity for the community to experience the excellence of the university’s music program and the quality of students who receive Viennese Ball scholarships and awards.
+Celebrating its 40th year, the event continues to provide an opportunity for the community to experience the excellence of the university’s music program and the quality of students who receive Viennese Ball scholarships and awards.
 The Viennese Ball celebrates and supports UW-Eau Claire’s involvement in scholarship and study opportunities that are global in scope.